Mike Ange

 For Recreational Divers we teach: SCUBA Diver, Open Water Diver, Advanced Diver, Stress & Rescue, Advanced Adventure Diver, Altitude Diver, Deep Diver, Dry Suit Diver, Equipment Specialist, Marine Eco Systems, Night/Limited Visibility Diver, Nitrox Diver, Search & Recovery Diver, Underwater Photography, Underwater Videography, Wreck Diver, Cavern Diver, Limited Penetration Wreck Diver.
 Pro certs – Dive Guide, Dive Master, Dive Control Specialist and instructors at all of these levels.

-For Technical Divers we teach: Advanced Nitrox, Technical Foundations, Decompression Procedures, Technical Diver, Normoxic Trimix, Full (Hypoxic) Trimix, Intro to Cave Diver, Full Cave Diver, Technical Wreck Diver, Semi-Closed Rebreather Diver, Closed Circuit Rebreather Diver and a number of other specialty courses.
+For Technical Divers we teach: Advanced Nitrox, Extended Range, Decompression Procedures, Technical Diver, Normoxic Trimix, Full (Hypoxic) Trimix, Intro to Cave Diver, Full Cave Diver, Technical Wreck Diver, Semi-Closed Rebreather Diver, Closed Circuit Rebreather Diver and a number of other specialty courses.
 Pro courses: We train Technical Divemasters and instructors at all of these levels except Full Cave Instructor.

-For Public Safety Divers we teach: Advanced Stress & Rescue Diver, Emergency Response Diver (1 & 2), Hazmat Diver, Public Safety Diver, Hazmat Surface Tender, Surface Tender, Heavy Recovery Diver, Tactical Diver Levels 1 through 3 (open to law enforcement only).
+For Public Safety Divers we teach: Advanced Stress & Rescue (a stress management and accident prevention course), Emergency Response Diver (1 & 2), Hazmat Diver, Public Safety Diver, Hazmat Surface Tender, Surface Tender, Heavy Recovery Diver, Tactical Diver Levels 1 through 3 (open to law enforcement only).
 Pro Certifications: We train Emergency Response Divemasters, Emergency Response Diver Training Supervisors and Instructors at all of these levels.

 R.I.P.
 Joe, you are missed